Creating Processes

 Task Outcomes

-Outcomes function as answers to each Process Task, and they can be used to create decision-tree logic within a process to branch into the various scenarios that may exist.
+Outcomes serve as answers to each Process Task and can be used to create decision-tree logic within a process that branches into the various scenarios that may exist.
+This branching capability allows your firm to handle different situations within a single process framework, reducing the need for multiple similar processes.
 Outcomes determine the path that the overall process will take and determine which task should follow next.
 To create a task outcome, execute the following steps:

 2. In the Name field, enter a name for the outcome.